-Everyone will agree that when it comes to expressing yourself to the world Blogging is the best way because it is fast and affordable.
-If you have an idea or want to share something in which you are good at, write it down make a good article and share it with the world.
+Everyone will agree that when it comes to expressing yourself to the world, blogging is the best way because it is fast and affordable.
+If you have an idea or want to share something in which you are good at, write it down make a good article, and share it with the world.
 That’s how easy it is.
-Even starting your own blogging site is fast and easy.
+Even starting your own site in the best blogging platforms is fast and easy.
 With so much, technology and platform around you don’t need to be a computer geek to make a good website.

 But sometimes for some, taking that first step becomes difficult if they are not familiar with the whole internet and web world.
 So we are here to ease that out and provide you with the best blogging platforms that will make your article and blogs up and running for the whole world to see in no time.

-So here is the List of Blogging Platforms that you want to consider –
+So here is the list of best blogging platforms that you want to consider –

 Released on May 27, 2003, WordPress is one of the best platforms to start with if you are planning to start blogging.
 It is open-source software.
 WordPress is used by more than 60 million websites.